joonas-fi/tamperewebcam/README.md

 This can't directly benefit anyone, as there are many hardcoded details.
 But I open sourced this because there might be some details that could help someone:

-- Roundshot URL making
+- Roundshot (the provider that has multiple 360° cameras in my city) URL making
 - Image cropping
-- S3 bucket access
+- S3 bucket access, incl. copying
 - Lambda function, hybrid one (can directly run locally but also in Lambda)